ChristianIsaacRoy/UnityStyleGuide/README.md

 The words 'variable' and 'property' in most contexts are interchangable.
 If they are both used together in the same context however:

 <a name="terms-property"></a>
-###### Property
+> ###### Property
-Usually refers to a variable defined in a class.
-For example, if `BP_Barrel` had a variable `bExploded`, `bExploded` may be referred to as a property of `BP_Barrel`.
+> Usually refers to a variable defined in a class.
+For example, if `PF_Barrel` had a variable `bExploded`, `bExploded` may be referred to as a property of `PF_Barrel`.

-When in the context of a class, often used to imply accessing previously defined data.
+> When in the context of a class, often used to imply accessing previously defined data.

 <a name="terms-variable"></a>
-###### Variable
+> ###### Variable
-Usually refers to a variable defined as a function argument or a local variable inside a function.
+> Usually refers to a variable defined as a function argument or a local variable inside a function.

-When in the context of a class, often used to convey discussion about its definition and what it will hold.
+> When in the context of a class, often used to convey discussion about its definition and what it will hold.

 <a name="0"></a>
 ## 0. Principles